kkoiro/morphological_analysis/README.md

 ## Introduction
 * timeline_analysis.rb
 You can know how many times the noun words were used in one's past tweets

 * user_description_analysis.rb
-You can know how many times the noun words were used in one's profile and their friends' it
+You can know how many times the noun words were used in both one's and his/her friends' profiles

-note:
+**note:**
-It's impossible to get protected users information
+It's impossible to get protected users' information

 ## Software versions